John Heisman: Clemson

-Football

 In his four seasons as Clemson football coach, Heisman won three SIAA titles: in 1900, 1902, and 1903.
 By the time of his hiring in 1900, Heisman was "the undisputed master of Southern football".
 Heisman later said that his approach at Clemson was "radically different from anything on earth".

-1900

 The 1900 season had "the rise of Clemson from a little school whose football teams had never been heard of before, to become a football machine of the very first power."
 Clemson finished the season undefeated at 6–0, and beat Davidson on opening day by a 64–0 score, then the largest ever made in the South.

 Clemson then beat Wofford 21–0, agreeing that every point scored after the first four touchdowns did not count, and South Carolina 51–0.
 The team also beat Georgia, VPI, and Alabama.
 Clemson beat Georgia 39–5, and Clemson players were pelted with coal from the nearby dorms.
 Clemson beat VPI 12–5.
 The game was called short due to darkness, and on VPI was Hall of Famer Hunter Carpenter.
 Stars for the Clemson team included captain and tackle Norman Walker, end Jim Lynah, and halfback Buster Hunter.

-1901

 The 1901 Clemson team beat Guilford on opening day 122–0, scoring the most points in Clemson history, and the next week it tied Tennessee 6–6, finishing the season at 3–1–1.
 Clemson beat Georgia and lost to VPI 17–11, with Carpenter starring for VPI.
 The season closed with a defeat of North Carolina.
 Lynah later transferred to Cornell and played for Pop Warner.

-1902

 Heisman was described as "a master of taking advantage of the surprise element."
 The day before the game against Georgia Tech, Heisman sent in substitutes to Atlanta, who checked into a hotel, and partied until dawn.
 The next day, the varsity team was well rested and prepared, while Georgia Tech was fooled and expected an easy win.
 Clemson won that game 44–5.
 In a 28–0 defeat of Furman, an oak tree was on the field, and Heisman called for a lateral pass using the tree as an extra blocker.

 The 1902 team went 6–1.
 Clemson lost 12–6 to the South Carolina Gamecocks in Columbia, for the first time since 1896, when their rivalry began.
 Several fights broke out that day.
 As one writer put it: "The Carolina fans that week were carrying around a poster with the image of a tiger with a gamecock standing on top of it, holding the tiger's tail as if he was steering the tiger".
 Another brawl broke out before both sides agreed to burn the poster in an effort to defuse tensions.
 In the aftermath, the rivalry was suspended until 1909.
 The last game of the season, Clemson beat Tennessee 11–0 in the snow, in a game during which Tennessee's Toots Douglas launched a 109-yard punt (the field length was 110 yards in those days).